-When you sign up for MusicFunnels you get a bunch of template funnels, emails and workflows custom built for music artists.
+When you sign up for MusicFunnels you get a bunch of template funnels and blocks built for music artists.
 Trying to do a free plus shipping and handling offer?
 We have a template for that.
 Trying to give away a free download to grow your list?
 We have a template for that.
 Plus we’re always adding new templates every month and running test campaigns.
 Click here to check it out.

 ThriveCart is another fantastic sales funnel solution for any industry, but some if its features make it perfect for music artists compared to the competition.
 I wrote another article about ThriveCart for music artists, but here i’ll summarize why I love it.

 I wrote a post about how I sold 100+ CD’s in 1 month using Facebook ads, check it out here: https://musicgrowthmachine.com/how-i-sold-100-cds-in-1-month-in-2022/